-All policies described in this checklist other than those related to terms of employment are applied to staff of delivery and any other companies who may be on the premises as third parties.
-Optional-Describe other measures: В. MEASURES TO ENSURE PHYSICAL DISTANCING ☐ The number of customers in the outdoor area of the venue is low enough to ensure physical distancing at least 6 feet between individuals who are not in the same household, but in no case more than 50% the maximum capacity of the outdoor venue.
-Maximum number of customers in the facility limited to: Customers may not enter any indoor areas at the miniature golf course, batting cages, or go-cart racing venue except to use public restrooms.
+The number of customers in the outdoor area of the venue is low enough to ensure physical distancing of at least 6 feet between individuals who are not in the same household, but in no case more than 50% of the maximum capacity of the outdoor venue.

+Maximum number of customers in the facility limited to:

+- Customers may not enter any indoor areas at the miniature golf course, batting cages, or gokart cart racing venue except to use public restrooms.
 All other operations, including but not limited customer service counters, ticket booths, and equipment rental stations, have been moved outdoors.
-Where feasible, parking lots are reconfigured to limit congregation points and ensure proper separation.
-Businesses that allow indoor customer access to restrooms must: Strictly monitor customer access to ensure that the number of customers entering the indoor area at any time is limited in number and that customer access to the indoor area is restricted to restroom use only; ☐ Strictly enforce face covering and physical distancing requirements; and Ensure that customers return to the outdoor area once indoor activities are completed.
-The operator monitors all entrances to the outdoor activity area in order to track occupancy.
-Separate routes are designated throughout the outdoor area for entry and exit, activity areas, seating areas, and employee work areas to help maintain physical distancing and lessen the instances of people closely passing each other.
-A staff person (or staff people if there is more than one entrance) wearing a cloth face covering is posted near the door but at least 6 feet from the nearest customers to track occupancy and to direct customers to line up six feet apart outside the entrance if the establishment has reached its occupancy limit.
-If feasible, timed and/or advanced reservation ticketing systems and pre-assigned seating or activity areas have been implemented to stagger customer visits, limit occupancy, and help maintain physical distancing.
-Visitors have been asked to remain in their vehicle until their reservation time and to arrive and leave in a single group to minimize contact with other visitors and staff.
-Measures to ensure physical distancing of at least six (6) feet have been implemented to ensure physical distancing between and among workers and customers in all locations within the establishment.
+The number of customers in the outdoor area has been adjusted to limit the number of individuals as appropriate to support physical distancing for customers and employees.
+Where feasible, parking lots are reconfigured to limit congregation points and ensure proper separation. - Businesses that allow indoor customer access to restrooms must: - Strictly monitor customer access to ensure that the number of customers entering the indoor area at any time is limited in number and that customer access to the indoor area is restricted to restroom use only; - Strictly enforce face covering and physical distancing requirements; and - □ Ensure that customers return to the outdoor area once indoor activities are completed. - The operator monitors all entrances to the outdoor activity area in order to track occupancy.
+Separate routes are designated throughout the outdoor area for entry and exit, activity areas, seating areas, and employee work areas to help maintain physical distancing and lessen the instances of people closely passing each other. - A staff person (or staff people if there is more than one entrance) wearing a cloth face covering is posted near the door but at least 6 feet from the nearest customers to track occupancy and to direct customers to line up six feet apart outside the entrance if the establishment has reached its occupancy limit. - If feasible, timed and/or advanced reservation ticketing systems and pre-assigned seating or activity areas have been implemented to stagger customer visits, limit occupancy, and help maintain physical distancing.
+Visitors have been asked to remain in their vehicle until their reservation time and to arrive and leave in a single group to minimize contact with other visitors and staff. - Measures to ensure physical distancing of at least six (6) feet have been implemented to ensure physical distancing between and among workers and customers in all locations within the establishment.
 This may include use of physical partitions or visual cues (e.g., floor markings, colored tape, or signs to indicate where workers and customers should stand).
-Employees may momentarily come closer when necessary to accept payment, deliver goods or services, or as otherwise necessary.
-Tape, chalk, or other markings assist customers in keeping a 6 feet distance between them and others in line.
-A marking identifies both a starting place for customers arriving in the line and 6-foot intervals for subsequent customers who are joining the line.
-One or more staff is dedicated to managing movement of customers when activities could bring people within six feet distance of each other, such as ushering customers to activity areas, preventing groups from congregating in bottleneck areas, or limiting groups from playing through courses.
+Employees may momentarily come closer when necessary to accept payment, deliver goods or services, or as otherwise necessary. - □ Tape, chalk, or other markings assist customers in keeping a 6 feet distance between them and others in line.
+A marking identifies both a starting place for customers arriving in the line and 6-foot intervals for subsequent customers who are joining the line. - One or more staff is dedicated to managing movement of customers when activities could bring people within six feet distance of each other, such as ushering customers to activity areas, preventing groups from congregating in bottleneck areas, or limiting groups from playing through courses.